PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Code::

-    _paq.push(["trackVisibleContentImpressions", checkOnScroll, timeIntervalInMs]);
+    _paq.push(["trackVisibleContentImpressions", checkOnScroll, watchInterval]);

 .. data:: checkOnScroll

-    **Required** If set to true it will invoke this function to track new visible content impressions on scroll event.
+    **Required** ``boolean`` If set to true it will invoke this function to track new visible content impressions on scroll event.
     (It won't detect content blocks placed in a scrollable element)

-.. data:: timeIntervalInMs
+.. data:: watchInterval

-    **Optional** If set it will invoke this function to track new visible content impressions on every X miliseconds.
+    **Optional** ``number`` If set it will invoke this function to track new visible content impressions on every X miliseconds.
 By default it is set to 750ms.

 .. warning::